CONVENTIONAL MEDICINE:

 In Practice:

 3. You cannot order your own surgery, medications, or even tests: not even refill medications you've become permanently dependent on.
+You must ask.

-5. You're usually not allowed to see the results of your tests, and neither is the technician performing the test permitted to discuss them with you.
+7. You typically have no rights to see the results of your tests, and neither is the technician performing the test permitted to discuss them with you.
 They send the results directly to your physician, whom you have to pay for at least one more visit to obtain the results of, and even that is usually a verbal summary rather than a copy.

-8. Physicians aren't socially expected to be punctual with their appointments with patients, but may leave you waiting for hours (the physicians' schedule is presumed to take precedence over the patients', and some will even charge patients for waiting).
+10. Physicians aren't socially expected to be punctual with their appointments with patients, but may leave you waiting for hours (the physicians' schedule is presumed to take precedence over the patients', and some will even charge patients for waiting).
 Patients are expected to be punctual, however.

-9. Pre-surgery liability waivers tend to be excessively generous, in favour of protecting the hospital from liability, in many cases even from obvious medical mistakes.
+11. Pre-surgery liability waivers tend to be excessively generous, in favour of protecting the hospital from liability, in many cases even from obvious medical mistakes.
 This is cruel because the patient has little choice to refuse to sign when they need that procedure.

-10. Usually no one checks the physicians' work; they can usually operate with impunity..
+12. Usually no one checks the physicians' work; they can usually operate with impunity..

-Basically, the more you seek medical services, the more you tend to lose rights over your own body, and the more you tend to become dependent on medications and treatments you, or whoever pays your medical bills, must continually pay the medical industry for.
+13. Basically, the more you seek medical services, the more you tend to lose rights over your own body, and the more you tend to become dependent on medications and treatments you, or whoever pays your medical bills, must continually pay the medical industry for.

 The Cruelty of the Medical Profession